Kimserey/BlogArchive/x.md

-# SQLite functionalities
+# What I learnt with SQLite

 For the past few days, I have been writing a lot of `SQL` queries to query `SQLite` databases.
-I had to extract data for reporting from `SQLite` databases where `SELECT-FROM-WHERE` queries weren't enough.
+I had to extract data for reporting purposes from `SQLite` databases where simple `SELECT-FROM-WHERE` queries weren't enough.
-From that experience, I learnt few tricks that I am sure some of you will be interested in.
+From this experience, I learnt few tricks that I am sure some of you will be interested in.
 So today, I will list it all in this blog post.

 This post is composed by six parts: